amediazz/snake-game-app/README.md

 The config tells Phaser to create a canvas, set its size, and use your scene functions.
 Phaser.AUTO selects WebGL if possible and falls back to Canvas.

+## Scene State and Helper Functions

+You need to store the snake’s body as grid cells, the rectangles that draw those cells, the direction of travel, the queued input, the food cell, the score, and the movement timer.
+A few helper functions keep the math clean.